Financial Assistance

 Step 6: Submit Camp Newman Scholarship Application

-After you have exhausted all available financial resources above, families who still need additional funding can complete a Camp Newman Scholarship Application – which asks for contact and financial information, and a report on how you did in acquiring scholarship dollars from others.
-Applications are now available are due no later than Friday, March 1.
+After you have exhausted all available financial resources above, families who still need additional funding can complete a Camp Newman Scholarship Application which asks for contact and financial information, and a report on how you did in acquiring scholarship dollars from others.
+The Camp Newman Scholarship Application will be available by December 1st and is due by March 2nd, 2026.
 Families will be notified of scholarships by the first week of April.
+Please be aware that scholarships rarely cover 100% of camp tuition, so be prepared to pay some portion.

-Please don’t hesitate to contact our Registrar, Kim Press – 415-991-0259 or kpress@urj.org – who can answer questions and walk you through the application process!
+Our Registrar, Kim Press – 415-991-0259 or kpress@urj.org – can answer questions and walk you through the application process!

 Thank you to our incredible donors!